directeye/docsy/content/en/blog/2024-05-11-wrapup-myscripts.md

 ```
 "write the translated script here"
-devide the script within the quotes into two parts
+divide the script within the quotes into two parts
 ```

 I'm experimenting like this to compile a script with more natural English expressions.